 The CH340G USB-to-UART chip is used by a number of inexpensive development boards (e.g. WEMOS and LOLIN branded boards) and USB-to-serial adapters.
 It is manufactured by a Chinese company called WinChipHead or WCH (International web site, Chinese web site).
 Unfortunately, it often causes problems on macOS.
 This guide helps you resolve any problems you might have with the boards and adapters.

-Like all USB-to-Serial solutions, it requires a driver that creates the serial port when the board or adapter is plugged into a USB port of your Mac.
-The current macOS 10.14 Mojave includes a suitable driver (by Apple).
+Like many USB-to-serial solutions, it requires a driver that creates the serial port when the board or adapter is plugged into a USB port of your Mac.
+Starting with macOS 10.14 Mojave, macOS provides suitable drivers out of the box, implemented by Apple itself.
 So no additional software is needed.

 There are three main issues:

-- Most drivers only work for upload speeds / data rates up to 460,800 bps.
+- Most boards only work for upload speeds / data rates up to 460,800 bps.